 Newfoundland and Labrador Nominee Programs

-The Newfoundland and Labrador Provincial Nominee Program (NLPNP) is a government-run program where candidates who have the skills and qualifications that Newfoundland and Labrador is looking for, are nominated for immigration.
+The Newfoundland and Labrador Provincial Nominee Program (NLPNP) is a government-run program where candidates who have the skills and qualifications that Newfoundland and Labrador are looking for, are nominated for immigration.

 The NLPNP accepts applications under three immigration categories: